steveurc/ccc/README.md

 The CCC challenge Rails controllers are embedded in a proprietary dynamic routing scheme that breaks up the Rails monolith.
 It is a trivial exercise to add the controller code to any Rails application.

-To test live versions of this code go to https://faxo.com and use the following endpoints:
+To test live versions of this code use https://faxo.com with the following endpoints:

 NOTE: The links have purposely not been full pathed to prevent crawlers